cr88192/bgbtech_misc/tst_btic1h/README.txt

 Instead, this codec is primarily based on operation similar to that in Color Cell Compression.

+Presumed Build Environment (Windows):
+  MSVC Command Prompt with MinGW or Cygwin tools in PATH.
+  'makecodec.bat' should then compile the codec.

+The file 'inst_inf.bat' is an install batch.
+It may need to be modified depending on the source path for the codec and similar.

+Note that the code

 Legal Blob:
 <--
 Copyright (C) 2015 by Brendan G Bohannon